-Approval was granted to demolish the existing post 1st World War house and replace it with a modern vernacular home.
+Approval was granted to demolish the existing uninhabitable post 1st World War house and replace it with a modern vernacular home.

 WDA sensitively designed the residence to reflect it's neighbouring properties.
-The relationship to the two remaining timber-clad cottages is achieved by maintaining the same roof pitch, chimney design, stepped ridge height, dark timber cladding, metal roof and street scene.
-However the new house is 50% larger than the existing property, with the new floor area sited predominately to the rear to maintain the scale of the front of the house.
+The relationship to the two remaining timber-clad cottages is achieved by maintaining the same roof pitch, chimney design, stepped ridge height, timber cladding, metal roof and street scene.
+However the new house is far larger than the existing property, with the new floor area sited predominately to the rear to maintain the scale of the front of the house.

 The modern house utilises a number of 'green living' energy efficient credentials.
 It has been constructed from SIPs panels chosen for its thermal qualities.
 A mechanical ventilation and heat recovery unit is installed, and the heating is a hybrid of an air source heat pump and gas system boiler.
 Additionally, the old septic tank on site has been replaced so all three properties now share a new sewage treatment plant.

 Publications: Self Build & Design Magzine July 2021.
 Take a look at the case study here: New Road, Self Build & Design